manthan1912/anonCryptoTracker-Real-Time-Cryptocurrency-Analytics-Platform/README.md

 # anonCryptoTracker

 ## Project Overview
-CryptoPriceTracker is a real-time cryptocurrency tracking web application that provides up-to-date information on cryptocurrency prices, market capitalization, and trends.
+anonCryptoTracker is a real-time cryptocurrency tracking web application that provides up-to-date information on cryptocurrency prices, market capitalization, and trends.
 Built with React, this project utilizes modern web technologies to deliver a seamless and interactive user experience.

 ## Features
 - Real-time cryptocurrency price updates